hizzle-co/noptin/readme.txt

 == Changelog ==

 = 1.7.0 =
-* Ability to preview automated email campaigns - ADDED
+* Ability to duplicate and preview automated email campaigns - ADDED
 * Ability to send a test email for any automated email campaign - ADDED

 = 1.6.6 =